 - 2. Position casualty face up

-- 3. Open the airway (fig-3)

-- (a) Use on hand to tilt the forehead
+- 3. Open the airway (fig-3)(a) Use on hand to tilt the forehead

-- (b) Use the other hand to lift the chin (
+(b) Use the other hand to lift the chin (

-4. Check for breathing (fig-4)
+- 4. Check for breathing (fig-4)

-- (a) Look for chest movement
+(a) Look for chest movement

-- (b) Listen for breathing
+(b) Listen for breathing

 - (c) Feel for breath on your cheek

 - 5. If casualty is not breathing, begin Artificial Respiration (Sec.
 4)

-6. Place in recovery position if... (fig-2)
+- 6. Place in recovery position if... (fig-2) (a) Unconscious casualty is breathing in injuries

-- (a) Unconscious casualty is breathing in injuries are not suspected - (b) Breathing is noisy (gurgling or snoring sounds) - (c) Casualty starts to vomit - (d) Casualty is bleeding from the mouth - (e) You must leave the casualty unattended.
+- (a) bitconscious casualty is breathing in right are not suspected(b) Breathing is noisy (gurgling or snoring

+- (b) Breatning is noisy (gurgling or shoring sounds)

+- (c) Casualty starts to vomit

+- (d) Casualty is bleeding from the mouth

+- (e) You must leave the casualty unattended.